PeterCamilleri/CX16/docs/vm_ip.md

       lda     (vm_ip)        ; Grab the next byte.
     inc_vm_ip:               ; Just increment the vm_ip.
       inc     vm_ip          ; Step the vm_ip.
-      bne     :+             ; Skip if no page cross. inc     vm_ip+1        ; Cross to the next page.
+      beq     :+             ; See if page crossed. rts
+    : inc     vm_ip+1        ; Cross to the next page.
-    : rts
+      rts

 Note the two entry points, the first loads and increments and the second just increments.
 Then we rewrite our byte code instruction fetch as follows:

       jsr     lda_vm_ip      ; Grab the next byte.

-Our code now consumes only 3 bytes but a whopping 25 clocks.
+Our code now consumes only 3 bytes but a whopping 24 clocks.
 And our other case for a threaded code fetch becomes:

       jsr     lda_vm_ip      ; Grab the next byte.